-Making the White Sauce
+Making the White Sauce With Cheese

 Another thing to consider is seasoning your white sauce.
 We've all tasted scalloped potatoes that tasted bland, and we maybe had a hard time eating them.
 (I remember my mother used to make an unappetizing dish that even the dog wouldn't eat.)
 I like adding in onion powder because this gives the potatoes extra flavor.
 Onion powder goes especially well with cheese.

 Many people feel intimidated at the thought of making a white sauce, but this is an easy and fail-proof recipe.
-Once you know how to do it, you will find yourself making it as a topper for other dishes, such as homemade noodles, eggplant casserole, or as a sauce for vegetables.
+Once you know how to do it, you'll find yourself making it as a topper for other dishes, such as homemade noodles, eggplant casserole, or as a sauce for vegetables.

 - 3 tbsp. butter